Body Piercing Aftercare

 - Avoid all oral contact, rough play, and contact with others’ bodily fluids on or near your piercing during healing.

-- Submerging the piercing in bodies of water such as lakes, pools, taking baths, hot tubs, etc. should be avoided for as long as possible during the healing period.
+- Submerging the piercing in bodies of water such as lakes, pools, taking baths, hot tubs, etc. should be avoided for as long as possible during the healing period, a minimum of 2 months post-piercing.

 - Avoid all beauty and personal care products on or around the piercing including hairspray, makeup, and lotions, etc.